Link Search Menu Expand Document

 Join Our Initiative Browse the Datasets Contribute a New Dataset

-Here is an evolving list of writings from other sources about the importance of open, trusted data.
-Note that the opinions expressed do not necessarily reflect the views of the AI Alliance.
+Here is an evolving list of writings from other sources about the importance of open, trusted data, implications, technologies used, etc. Of course, the opinions expressed do not necessarily reflect the views of the AI Alliance.
+However, many of these sources influence our work.

 Help Wanted: If you have other references you like, please let us know through email, data@thealliance.ai, or edit this page!